ualberta-smr/generating-annotation-usage-rules/INSTRUCTIONS.md

 pipeline> mine
 ```

-The mining process might take a while, which is why we have provide [an example output file](./examples/candidate_rules_example.json) that can be used in the validation process next.
+The mining process might take a while, which is why we have provide [an example output file](./examples/candidate_rules_example.json) that can be used in the validation process which is described next.

 ## Validation